Gulab1102/ExamBackend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+1.  npm install bootstrap-grid-only-css --save then in angular.json styles put   "bootstrap-grid-only-css/dist/css/bootstrap-grid.min.css"

+use the class="bootstrap-wrapper" then regular for container or card